hsci-r/finnish-media-scrapers/README.md

 The first one is to install the scrapers as a package with pip (`python3 setup.py install` in the cloned repository folder).
 If installed this way, the scripts should appear as executables in your `bin`, e.g. as `fms-query-yle`.

 The other is to download the repository, set up a development environment for it and run the scripts within it.
 The easiest way to do this is through Conda.
 This can be done by running e.g. `conda env create -f environment.yml --prefix venv` and then `conda activate ./venv`.
-If running the scripts this way without installing them, you need to call them directly by their package names, e.g. `python -m finnish_media_scrapers.scripts.query_yle`.
+If running the scripts this way without installing them, you need to call them directly by their package names, e.g. `python -m src.finnish_media_scrapers.scripts.query_yle`.

 Apart from using the scripts, the functionality of the package is also provided as a python module that you may use programmatically from within Python.
 For the functionalities thus provided, see under [finnish_media_scrapers](finnish_media_scrapers/).